kennyphan02/Coding-Notes/Kotlin/Building a Tip Calculator App.md

 -   Names of the constraint attributes follow the form `layout_constraint<Source>_to<Target>Of`.
 -   To make a `View` as wide as the `ConstraintLayout` it's in, constrain the start and end to the start and end of the parent, and set the width to 0dp.
 	- 0dp tells android studio not to calculate "X" thing, and just to match the constraints that are on the view.

+- -   **java** folder for Kotlin files (or Java files)
+-   `MainActivity` - class where all of the Kotlin code for the tip calculator logic will go
+-   **res** folder for app resources
+-   `activity_main.xml` - layout file for your Android app
+-   `strings.xml` - contains string resources for your Android app
+-   **Gradle Scripts** folder
+	- Gradle is the automated build system used by Android Studio.
+Whenever you change code, add a resource, or make other changes to your app, Gradle figures out what has changed and takes the necessary steps to rebuild your app.
+It also installs your app in the emulator or physical device and controls its execution.